naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

 Selena: I’m sick and tired of being called 'mortal' like, you don’t know that.
 Neither do I. I have never died even ONCE.
 Nothing has been proven yet.
 Stop making assumptions.
 It’s rude.

 %

+Rhea: When I said bring me something back from the beach I meant like a conch shell!

+Eris Angry: (Struggling to hold a seagull) Fucking say that next time!

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%

+%